funloader/DITISS/CCEE/03_Public-Key-Infrastructure.md

 <summary><strong>Show Answer</strong></summary>

 ✅ **Correct Answer:** RC4
-💡 RC4 is a classic stream cipher.
+💡 RC4 encrypts data one byte at a time, making it a stream cipher.

 </details>